On indicators of Hopf algebras: Abstract

 \section{Abstract}

 Kashina, Montgomery and Ng introduced the $n$-th indicator $\nu_n(H)$ of a finite-dimensional Hopf algebra $H$ and showed that the indicators have some interesting properties such as the gauge invariance.
 The aim of this paper is to investigate the properties of $\nu_n$'s.
 In particular, we obtain the cyclotomic integrality of $\nu_n$ and a formula for $\nu_n$ of the Drinfeld double.
-We also discuss the relation between the indicators and the quasi-exponent.

-Our results can be applied to the finite-dimensional pointed Hopf algebra $u(\mathcal{D}, \lambda, \mu)$ introduced by Andruskiewitsch and Schneider.
-We introduce a method to compute the second indicator of $u(\mathcal{D}, \lambda, \mu)$.
-As an application, we show that $u_q(\mathfrak{sl}_2)$ and $u_p(\mathfrak{sl}_2)$ are gauge equivalent if and only if $q = p$, where $p$ and $q$ are roots of unity of the same odd order.
-Finally, by using the generating function of certain type of partitions, we give closed formulas for the $n$-th indicator of the Taft algebra and that of $u_q(\mathfrak{sl}_2)$.
+Our results are applied to the finite-dimensional pointed Hopf algebra $u(\mathcal{D}, \lambda, \mu)$ introduced by Andruskiewitsch and Schneider.
+As an application, we obtain the second indicator of $u_q(\mathfrak{sl}_2)$ and show that if $p$ and $q$ are roots of unity of the same order, then $u_p(\mathfrak{sl}_2)$ and $u_q(\mathfrak{sl}_2)$ are gauge equivalent if and only if $q = p$, where $p$ and $q$ are roots of unity of the same odd order.